askgeo/askgeology-site/content/cv.md

 ### RESEARCH EXPERIENCE

-Water Resources and Remote Sensing Laboratory, Athens, GA Department of Geology, University of Georgia, 2016 – 2018 Research Assistant
+Water Resources and Remote Sensing Laboratory, Athens, GA
+ <br> Department of Geology, University of Georgia <br> **Research Assistant**, 2016 – 2018
-Obtained funding, planned & conducted fieldwork, analyzed data for M.S. thesis Collaborated on other lab and university research projects, grant applications, and field trips Coded prototype R Shiny application of water quality data for U.S. Fish & Wildlife Co-hosted Fulbright scholars and visiting speakers Mentored undergraduate lab members
+* Obtained funding, planned & conducted fieldwork, analyzed data for M.S. thesis
+* Collaborated on other lab and university research projects, grant applications, and field trips
+* Coded prototype R Shiny application of water quality data for U.S. Fish & Wildlife
+* Co-hosted Fulbright scholars and visiting speakers
+* Mentored undergraduate lab members

-Department of Geology, University of Georgia, Athens, GA Undergraduate Researcher (Senior Thesis), 2012 – 2013 Collected rock samples and prepared thin-section blanks for mounting and polishing Investigated geochemistry using electron microprobe, polarized light microscopy, and SEM Presented research at UGA Center for Undergraduate Research Symposium
+Department of Geology, University of Georgia, Athens, GA <br> **Undergraduate Researcher** (Senior Thesis), 2012 – 2013
+* Collected rock samples and prepared thin-section blanks for mounting and polishing
+* Investigated geochemistry using electron microprobe, polarized light microscopy, and SEM
+* Presented research at UGA Center for Undergraduate Research Symposium

-Southeastern Suture of the Appalachian Margin Experiment (SESAME), Athens, GA Department of Geology, University of Georgia, 2011, 2013 Undergraduate Researcher, NSF funded project
+Southeastern Suture of the Appalachian Margin Experiment (SESAME), Athens, GA
+ <br> Department of Geology, University of Georgia, 2011, 2013 <br> **Undergraduate Researcher**, NSF funded project
-Assisted with installation and calibration of Flexible Array broadband stations In 2013, assisted with checking the sensor network for maintenance and data collection
+* Assisted with installation and calibration of Flexible Array broadband stations
+* In 2013, assisted with checking the sensor network for maintenance and data collection

-Department of Geology, University of Georgia, Athens, GA Undergraduate Researcher, 2011
+Department of Geology, University of Georgia, Athens, GA <br> **Undergraduate Researcher**, 2011
-Investigated mineralogy using electron microprobe and polarized light microscopy Presented research at regional conference (Southeastern GSA) with a first-authored poster
+* Investigated mineralogy using electron microprobe and polarized light microscopy
+* Presented research at regional conference (Southeastern GSA) with a first-authored poster

 ### GRANTS (funding M.S. thesis work)